When is Study Partners peer tutoring available?

 - Other important info provided by the instructor (syllabus, practice problems, etc.);

 Study Partners peer tutoring sessions for the fall 2021 semester are offered both in person and online from August 30th – December 2nd.
 Students can schedule 1-hour appointments through Advise Assist (Sundays, 2:00pm – 5:00pm and Mondays-Thursdays, 11:00am – 5:00pm) or through the Knack online platform/mobile app at a day and time mutually decided upon by the student and the Peer Tutor.
 Students are able to participate in one session per day per course as long as a tutor is available.

 Study Partners Peer Tutors are generally upper-level undergraduate students who display strong academic performance and leadership skills.
 Tutors are exceptional students with solid communication skills, a positive attitude, and expertise in study skill development.
 Each tutor is required to have two letters of recommendation from faculty and/or staff.
 Study Partners’ employees must be a currently registered Auburn University student and consistently maintain a minimum cumulative 3.0 GPA.
 Tutors have earned an “A” or high “B” in each course they tutor.
 Tutors are required to attend regular training sessions designed to improve general academic and helping skills, as well as resource knowledge and referral techniques.

 How often may I visit Study Partners for tutoring?

-As long as a tutor is available and we are open, you may visit Study Partners for one session per course per day for individual one-on-one tutoring.
-Back to back individual appointments or same day appointments for the same course are not allowed; however, you may attend small group tutoring (if available) on the same day as any individual appointment for the same class or a different subject.
+As long as a tutor is available, students may meet with a Study Partners tutor one time per day per course.
+Back to back appointments or same day appointments for the same course are not allowed.

 What courses does Study Partners offer?

-What should I expect from my tutoring session?
+What can I expect from my Study Partners tutor?